infiniflow/infinity/docs/guides/search_guide.md

 ## Full-text search

+### Work modes for full-text index

-Full text search will work if full text index is created.
-There are two kinds of work modes for full text indexing:
+A full-text search will work if full text index is created.
+There are two kinds of work modes for full-text indexing:

-- Real-time mode - If the full text index is created immediately after the table is created, then the full-text index will work in real time mode if data is ingested at this time.
-Real time index will accumulate posting data within memory and flush to disk if it reaches up the quota.
+- **Real-time mode** - If the full text index is created immediately after the table is created, then the full-text index will work in real-time mode if data is ingested at this time.
+Real-time index will accumulate posting data within memory and flush to disk if it reaches up the quota.
-- Offline mode - If the full-text index is created after the data is inserted, then it will work in offline mode, where the full-text index is constructed through external sorting.
+- **Offline mode** - If the full-text index is created after the data is inserted, then it will work in offline mode, where the full-text index is constructed through external sorting.

 ### Tokenizer